Respect for Diversity at Unity College

-Unity College also produced a video in 2013 as part of the diversity project, which outlines the school’s commitment to people of all orientations.
+Unity College also produced a video in 2013 and 2017 as part of the diversity project, which outlines the school’s commitment to people of all orientations.

 Unity College is committed to diversity and will be working to expand its focus on ensuring diversity in all aspects of the community.
-“Unity College has always been accepting, a sanctuary of all viewpoints, all spectrums of thought, as well as all systems of belief in religious, environmental, ethnic, racial and other perspectives,” said Dr. Melik Peter Khoury, executive vice president and chief academic officer.
+“Unity College has always been accepting, a sanctuary of all viewpoints, all spectrums of thought, as well as all systems of belief in religious, environmental, ethnic, racial and other perspectives,” said Dr. Melik Peter Khoury, Unity College President.
 “We are steadfastly committed to continuing to make Unity College a leader in diversity, which is a key ingredient for success in the environmental century.”